 Quick Guide: How to Match Your Food and Wine

-This week is the second annual National Wine Week which – you guessed it – celebrates the rich and exciting world of wine.
+This week is English Wine Week which – you guessed it – celebrates the rich and exciting world of wine from these isles.

 It got us thinking about what foods are best matched with which wines – and while it’s all down to personal taste, here are some handy tips.

 Lots of people know white wine goes well with fish, but what specific bottle should you choose?

 - Pinot Grigio perfectly matches light fish dishes.

 - A fattier fish with a rich sauce goes best with a crisp Chardonnay.

 - When dining on something tangy or tart, a light Sauvignon Blanc is a great pairing.